A little about me and my practice

 I’m interested in what it means to be human.
 I’m not looking for ‘an answer’.
 In fact I strongly believe there are many ways to make sense of our experiences, both past and present.
 For me, what matters is that our understanding of our self, others, and life experiences are aligned.

 I care about people and the many different ways we live our lives.
 I’m fascinated how we can gain insight and awareness to free us from old, often limiting patterns.
-I believe with insight and awareness we can live with the autonomy to experience and express aliveness.
+I believe with insight and awareness we can live with autonomy and be more aspirational about how we experience and express aliveness.

-I am a vibrant and creative person and bring energy, humour, and challenge to my work.
+As a neurodivergent person, I'm a vibrant, creative, and bring energy, humour, and challenge to my work.

 My motivation